Information

 This question relates to the responsibility under the statutory Public Sector Equality Duty (PSED), and the specific duty to assess and review policies and practices.
 Policy should be understood broadly to embrace the full range of policies, provisions, criteria, functions, practices, and activities undertaken by the Scottish Government.
 You are expected to ensure that, in line with legislative requirements, new or revised policies and practices in your area are assessed for their impact on people with one or more of the protected characteristics in the Equality Act 2010.
 These are age; disability; gender reassignment; marriage and civil partnership; pregnancy and maternity; race; religion or belief; sex; and sexual orientation.
 Going beyond statutory obligation, the First Minister and the Permanent Secretary have made clear their ambition for equality and human rights to be embedded in everything SG does.

-- for internal policy and employee-related policies/practices, they are drawing on employee lived experience and insights gathered for example through the People Survey
+• for internal policy and employee-related policies/practices, are they drawing on employee lived experience and insights gathered for example through the People Survey?

 Equality guidance and tools are available on the intranet.
 In answering, you should be able to demonstrate how you are developing staff on an ongoing basis in this area.